-Believe in them or not, the stories of these female ghosts live on.
+Believe in them or not, the stories of these women ghosts live on.
 But whether born of folklore or a historical tragedy, each of these ladies has a haunting tale.

 1. Anne Boleyn

-After King Henry VIII successfully broke from his first wife, he made Boleyn his second, and she became the Queen of England in 1533.
-However, Boleyn's reign was short because she failed to produce a male heir, which turned her once-loving husband against her.
-She was beheaded at the Tower of London on May 19th, 1536 and, since then, people have claimed to see her ghost not only at the location of her death, but also at Hever Castle, Blickling Hall, Salle Church, and Marwell Hall.
-The most chilling tale of her appearance tells of a guard at the Tower of London who was approached by a "whitish, female figure."
+After King Henry VIII successfully divorced his first wife, he made Anne Boleyn his second; she became the Queen of England in 1533.
+Boleyn’s reign was short after she failed to produce a male heir, which turned her once-loving husband against her.
+She was beheaded at the Tower of London on May 19th, 1536.
+People have since claimed to see her ghost not only at the location of her death, but also at Hever Castle, Blickling Hall, Salle Church, and Marwell Hall.
+The most chilling tale of her appearance tells of a guard at the Tower of London who was approached by a “whitish, female figure.”
 Panicked, the man stabbed his bayonet at the spirit before fainting from fear.

 2. Bloody Mary

-Dare you stand before a mirror and call her name thrice, she'll appear.
+Dare you stand before a mirror and call her name thrice, she’ll appear.
 The folklore involving this ghost varies.
 Some believe she was a witch from the notorious Salem trials.
 Others claim she was the victim of a grisly murder by a stranger or lover.
-Still others believe her to be Mary I, Queen of England, damned for her persecution of the Protestants.
-Even whether or not she's a dangerous spirit in the first place is a matter of debate.
+Still others believe her to be Queen Mary I of England, damned for her persecution of the Protestants.
+Whether she’s a dangerous spirit in the first place is a matter of debate.
 To test for yourself, shut off the lights.
 Take a candle into your bathroom, and give Mary a call.
 If you dare.

 4. The Headless Nun